ecuber/math3d-component/client/README.md

 1. Create a new, blank webpage.
 Add an instance of the Math3D component to the page.
 Set the `dev` prop to true, and set up your `save` function.
 2. Start the dev server.
 3. Save the scene immediately! **Take note of the unique ID in the display underneath the save button.**
-4. Return to your page code and update it to provide the `<Math3D/>` component with the `dehydrated` prop.
-It's best if this is a dynamic reference, so if the value of the graph changes, your graph will render from the same place.
+4. Return to your page code and update it to provide the `<Math3D/>` component with the `dehydrated` prop by pointing it to wherever you saved your graph.
+This may be in a local JSON file or on a remote database-- just be sure to provide it with the correct object.
 5. Finish editing your graph.
 Each time you make a major change, press that save button!
 This will call your save function and update your records in case you close the tab or reload by accident.

-## Why all this setup?
+## Why is there so much setup?

 The original project, [math3d-react](https://github.com/ChristopherChudzicki/math3d-react), was intended to be a standalone website running in its own environment, so using these window-level imports made sense then.
 The only way to package it all into a reusable component without significantly changing the implementation of each package is to include the same global variables where they are necessary.
 It's probably possible to work some webpack magic to handle these imports on the component side (I tried), but the easy solution is to just import them on the client side.